discordjs/guide/guide/popular-topics/permissions.md

 The `.permissionsFor()` and `.permissionsIn()` methods return a <branch version="11.x" inline>bit field</branch><branch version="12.x" inline>Permissions object</branch> with all permissions set if the member or role has the global `ADMINISTRATOR` permission and does not take overwrites into consideration in this case.
 Using the second parameter of the `.has()` method as described further down in the guide will not allow you to check without taking `ADMINISTRATOR` into account here!
 :::

-If you want to know how to work with the returned Permissions objects keep reading as this will be our next topic.
+If you want to know how to work with the returned Permissions objects, keep reading as this will be our next topic.

 ## The Permissions object

 The <branch version="11.x" inline>[Permissions](https://discord.js.org/#/docs/main/v11/class/Permissions)</branch><branch version="12.x" inline>[Permissions](https://discord.js.org/#/docs/main/stable/class/Permissions)</branch> object is a discord.js class containing a permissions bit field and a bunch of utility methods to manipulate it easily.
-Remember that using these methods will not manipulate permissions, but create a new instance representing the changed bit field.
+Remember that using these methods will not manipulate permissions but create a new instance representing the changed bit field.

 ### Displaying permission flags